 - Pass – rolling a 7 or 11 in the come-out

-- Seven-out – rolling a 7 before rolling the point value
+- Seven-out – rolling a seven before rolling the point value

 - The Point – rolling any number between 4 and 10 in the come-out

-- Shooter – person who rolls the dice
+- Shooter – the person who rolls the Dice

 - Bounce – there must be a barrier like a wall that allows the dice to bounce before stopping